OmarMiniesy/Notes/Security/System Security/Meterpreter.md

 ### Privilege Escalation

-> To raise privileges using a privilege escalation routine provided by meterpreter.
+> To raise privileges using a Privilege Escalation routine provided by meterpreter.
 ```
 getsystem
 ```